Blinken Says US Issuing New Russia-Related Sanctions On More Than 120 Entities, Persons - UrduPoint

 The designations target alleged sanctions evasion networks, organizations engaged in the "militarization and indoctrination" of children, Russia's defense sector and its state atomic energy corporation Rosatom, the statement said.

-The US will continue to take action against Russia and those supporting its special military operation in Ukraine, including imposing consequences on third-party actors who support the conflict, the statement added.
+The United States will continue to take action against Russia and those supporting its special military operation in Ukraine, including imposing consequences on third-party actors who support the conflict, the statement added.

+The Treasury Department's sanctions targeted telecommunications operator Megafon, Russian Deputy Prime Minister Marat Khusnullin, private military company Patriot and Russia's International Investment Bank.

+The Treasury Department also targeted an alleged sanctions evasion network linked to businessman Alisher Usmanov.